Skip to content

 You have identified a fraud source and want to automatically handle that traffic.
 Adsafee does not block visits directly — it classifies them, and you decide what to do: flag, redirect to traffic back, or show a challenge.

-You have determined that fraud is coming from China through proxy servers.
+You have determined that suspicious traffic is coming from China through proxy-like infrastructure.

 1. Create a Rule